cdflint/patch_notification/readme.md

 Import package (Legacy)

-- Select the patch_notification_flow.zip file from the local directory and import to Power Automate.
+- Select the latest patch_notification_TIMESTAMP.zip file from the local directory and import to Power Automate.

 Begin import setup